-The Commonwealth of Pennsylvania has a mandated anonymous reporting system called Safe 2 Say Something.
-This system allows students to report concerns about bullying, harassment, drug and alcohol use, suicide, and any issues related to student and school safety.
-Friends Select is required to respond to any tips received through the Safe 2 Say Something system.
+The state of Pennsylvania has created a mandated anonymous student reporting system called Safe 2 Say Something.
+This system allows students to report concerns around bullying, harassment, drug use, alcohol use, suicide or any issue related to the student and school safety.
+Please understand Friends Select School is required to respond to any tips received through the Safe 2 Say Something system.
+If you have any questions please direct them to Natan Gottesman, School Psychologist.